remisany/rs-react-datepicker/README.md

 Datepicker.defaultProps = {
     doubleLeft: DoubleLeft, // To change the default double left image
     doubleRight: DoubleRight, // To change the default double right image
+    label: "", // To change the label
     left: Left, // To change the default left image
+    placeholder: "" // To change the placeholder
     right: Right, // To change the default right image
     styleArrow: {}, // To customize the img style
     styleContainerNameDay: {}, // To customize the container style that contains the day names
     styleContainerNumberDay: {}, // To customize the container style that contains the day numbers
     styleDatePicker: {}, // To customize the datepicker container style
     styleHeader: {}, // To customize the header style of datepicker
+    styleHover: {}, // To customize the hover day style
     styleInput: {}, // To customize the input
+    styleLabel: {} // To change the label style
     styleMonth: {}, // To customize the style of the month displayed
     styleNameDay: {}, // To customize the style of the day names
     styleNumberDay: {}, // To customize the style of the days of the current month
     styleOutsideDay: {}, // To customize the style of days that do not belong to the current month
+    stylePlaceholder: {} // To change the placeholder style
     styleSelectedDay: {}, // To customize the selected day style
     styleYear: {}, // To customize the style of the year displayed }